 One of the great things about the Church of England is that we work together.
 We have a shared mission to share the love of God in Christ Jesus with all around us.
 Rather than each church paying for its own vicar and all the other costs of ministry, we pool our resources with richer parishes supporting poorer ones.
 This means we can put clergy in the places where they are needed most.
 So, a more affluent parish with fewer people in it may have a half-time priest, while a less affluent inner-city parish may need a full-time priest.

 The PSF was introduced in January 2016 in Southwark.
-Parishes have responded positively and generously to this new scheme over the past five years – thank you.
+Parishes have responded positively and generously to this new scheme over the past six years – thank you.
 We are all God’s people, and the Diocese of Southwark is like a large family which needs to support each other.
 That is why the PSF is so important as it helps the parishes to work together and support one another generously.

 Our PCCs right across our Diocese are responsible and accountable to each other for how much they give, and we ask each parish to aspire to being self-financing (that is, to cover their indicative costs of ministry).